-The EEC would like to thank all involved in the Open University of Cyprus and Hellenic Open University of Greece for the high engagement throughout the evaluation process - and for providing a rich set of supporting documents, videos and weblinks before and during the site visit.
+The EEC would like to thank all involved in the Open University of Cyprus for the high engagement throughout the evaluation process - and for providing a rich set of supporting documents, videos and weblinks before and during the site visit.

 Finally, we would like to express our gratitude to Mr. Costas Constantinou for organising and facilitating the evaluation process.